Responding to Climate Change

 Graph

-Scope 2 (Location-based)
+Scope 2 (location-based)

 Graph

-Scope 1 + Scope 2 (Location-based)
+Scope 1 + Scope 2 (location-based)

 Graph

-Scope 2 (Market-based)
+Scope 2 (market-based)

 Graph

-Scope 1 + Scope 2 (Market-based)
+Scope 1 + Scope 2 (market-based)

 Graph

-Trends in The CITIZEN Group's GHG Emissions from Non-Energy Sources (CO2 equivalent)
+Trends in The CITIZEN Group's GHG Emissions (CO2 equivalent) from Non-Energy Sources

 Please scroll down to see→

-GHG emissions other than CO2
+GHG Emissions Other than CO2

 (t-CO2)